SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Calendar.md

 ---
 draft: false
-date: 2025-10-04
+date: 2025-10-15
 language: IT/EN
 ---
 —Italian below—

 > [!Warning] This Page is Updated Frequently!
+>
 > This calendar is a live document outlining our current plans and future ambitions.
 As we have now secured our first property, [[Ville Chiappella]], these goals will be updated often.
 Please check back regularly for the latest news.
 For a more detailed timeline specific to our main villa, please see the [[Calendar]].

 > [!NOTE] Project Timeline and Initial Steps
+>
-> This document outlines the projected timeline for the acquisition and initial operational phase of the Cascina Brignone project.
+> This document outlines the projected timeline for the acquisition and initial operational phase of the Ville Chiappella project.
 All dates are provisional and subject to change based on administrative timelines.

+### Volunteer Recruitment: Apply Now for November & December!

+We are now actively looking for volunteers who can commit to the project and confirm their availability for **November and/or December**.

+I am reviewing applications now and will begin sending out confirmations **starting this weekend**.
+Spaces are limited and will be booked quickly, so if you are interested, please **reach out as soon as possible** to secure your spot.

-### Phase 1: Finalising Acquisition (Early November 2025)
+### Phase 1: Finalising Acquisition (7th November 2025)

-*   **Current Status**: We are in the final stages of coordinating with the Notary's office to set a definitive date for the signing.
-The process is logistically complex, requiring the simultaneous presence of all six elderly owners.
+*   **Current Status**: **CONFIRMED**.
+The appointment with the Notary's office is set.
-*   **Timeline**: The current estimate for the notary appointment is in **early November**.
+*   **Timeline**: The final contract will be signed on the **7th of November 2025**.
-*   **Objective**: Once the date is set, all parties will meet to sign the final contract.
-Upon signing, I will have formal ownership of the house and will receive the keys.
+*   **Objective**: On this day, I will have formal ownership of the house and will receive the keys, officially kicking off the on-site phase of the project.

 ### Phase 2: Post-Acquisition - On-site Setup (First Half of November 2025)